jyingzhang/SQLab/README.md

 mis259cherry has two tables: users and questions.
 The users table stores the following information: userid, username, password, email, score, and if user is an admin or client.
 The questions table stores the questionid, question (text), answer, and difficulty.

-The moviedb database actually contains all of the schema information.
+The moviedb database is used to run the queries, and the questions were made using this database.
 So for example, the user will enter a query, and that query will be ran on the moveidb database.
 The result (from the moviedb database) will be compared to the answer stored in the mis259cherry database.